MicrosoftDocs/cpp-docs/docs/build-insights/reference/vcperf-commands.md

 ## Commands to start and stop traces

 > [!IMPORTANT]
-> Unless /noadmin is provided, all the following commands require administrative privileges.
+> Unless /noadmin is provided, the following commands require administrative privileges.

 | Option           | Arguments and description |
 |------------------|---------------------------|